Contents

 Null safety principles

-Dart null safety support is based on the following three core design principles:
+Dart supports null safety using the following two core design principles:

 • Non-nullable by default.
 Unless you explicitly tell Dart that a variable can be null, it’s considered non-nullable.
 This default was chosen after research found that non-null was by far the most common choice in APIs.